criscrispy/GameStore/README.md

 - In sample game state loading not implemented.
 - Game rating shown in a list, but not implemented.
 - Search functions only on main page.
+- Files upload does not work on Heroku, time limits did not allow to setup backend for it.

 Successes:

- - Features listed above function as planned.
+ - Functionality listed in implemented features list function as planned.

 ### Game service communication protocol